 It’s also important to avoid alcohol or taking other medications with your antidepressant unless you get the okay from your doctor.
 Many possible drug interactions could occur, so make sure to take your depression medication as directed.

-With that said, if your antidepressants aren’t cutting it and you want to add a layer of support to your treatment, our mental health program in Boca Raton offers both inpatient and PHP treatment options for people with all kinds of mental health disorders, including depression, OCD, PTSD, schizophrenia, and others.
+With that said, if your antidepressants aren’t cutting it and you want to add a layer of support to your treatment, we offer PHP and residential programs across the nation for people with all kinds of mental health disorders, including depression, OCD, PTSD, schizophrenia, and others.